-By Sheldon Carter, ISA secretariat
+Sheldon Carter, ISA Secretariat

-In 2019, ISA launched its database called "ISA Deep Seabed and Ocean Database" (DeepData).
-DeepData is an integrated database system designed to serve as a geospatial data management system.
-It holds centralized data of public and private information on marine mineral resources and environmental baseline data acquired by the ISA contractors during their exploration activities.
-The environmental data, including biological, physical, and geochemical parameters of the seafloor and water column ecosystems, is accessible to the public.
-The GIS capabilities of the system allow users to navigate a map and identify the specific location at which samples were observed.
-The contractors are required to submit the metadata and results of their sample analysis from exploration surveys in contract areas, using the digital reporting templates recommended by the Legal and Technical Commission.
+In 2019, ISA launched its database called "ISA Deep Seabed and Ocean Database" (DeepData).29 DeepData is an integrated database system designed to serve as a geospatial data management system.
+It holds centralized repository of public and private information on marine mineral resources and environmental baseline data acquired by ISA Contractors during their exploration activities.
+The environmental data, including biological, physical and geochemical parameters of the seafloor and water column ecosystems, is accessible to the public.
+The Geographic Information System capabilities of the system allow users to navigate a map and identify the specific location at which samples were observed.
+The Contractors are required to submit the metadata and results of their sample analysis from exploration surveys in contract areas, using the digital reporting templates recommended by the Legal and Technical Commission.
 The relationship between sample information, station information and the photo/video file name details is established in the metadata template.
 The photo and video file names are also recorded in both the environmental and geological reporting templates, associated with the results of the biological, geochemical and geological analysis.
-The DeepData website acts as a storage medium for photo and video files along with their associated metadata, and it has the capability to provide annotated photo and video files and make them available for user download.
-However, the major challenge faced is the absence of metadata to complement the photo and video gallery ISA currently has in its possession, without which it has proven difficult to make these files quarriable on the DeepData website.
+The DeepData website acts as a storage medium for photo and video files along with their associated metadata.
+It can provide annotated photo and video files and make them available for download.
+However, the major challenges include the absence of metadata to complement the photo and video gallery ISA currently has, without which it has proven difficult to make these files guarriable on the DeepData website.
 Currently DeepData can only associate one image to each sample/result, but the ability to visualize multiple photos for each sample (by simply scrolling through each photo of the sample) has been discussed as an upgrade of the database.
 The need to further annotate the current photo and video inventory and facilitate sharing such files with a broader range of members of the scientific community was highlighted.

-Imagery data in the Ocean biodiversity Information System (OBIS)
+Imagery data in OBIS

-By Pieter Provoost, IOC-UNESCO
+Pieter Provoost, IOC-UNESCO

-The Ocean Biodiversity Information System (OBIS) is a network of over thirty regional and thematic nodes promoting open access to marine biodiversity data and the use of biodiversity data standards and vocabularies.
-OBIS collaborates on community biodiversity data standards with Biodiversity Data Standards (TDWG) and the Global Biodiversity Information Facility (GBIF).
-Central to this is the Darwin Core body of standards, which includes a glossary of terms, as well as guidelines for sharing data aligned with these terms using different file formats.
-Datasets are organized in core and extension tables and packaged together with metadata documents in so called Darwin Core Archives.
-Darwin Core Archives typically do not contain media files, but rather URLs linking occurrences to image or video resources hosted elsewhere.
-There are several options for referencing images and including image metadata in biodiversity datasets.
+OBIS is a network of over 30 regional and thematic nodes promoting open access to marine biodiversity data and the use of biodiversity data standards and vocabularies.
+OBIS collaborates on community biodiversity data standards with Biodiversity Information Standards, historically known as the Taxonomic Databases Working Group (TDWG), and the Global Biodiversity Information Facility (GBIF).
+The Darwin Core body of standards, which includes a glossary of terms and guidelines for sharing data aligned with these terms using different file formats is central to this.
+Data sets are organized in core and extension tables and packaged together with metadata documents in so called Darwin Core Archives.
+Typically, Darwin Core Archives do not contain media files, but rather URLs linking occurrences to image or video resources hosted elsewhere.
+There are several options for referencing images and including image metadata in biodiversity data sets.
 While it is possible to add image URLs in the associated Media field in the occurrence core, dedicated Darwin Core extensions such as the Simple Multimedia extension or the Audobon Media Description extension allow for more rich image metadata to be included.
 Some recent additions to the Audubon Media Description extension make it particularly suited for sharing image and video annotations.
-The extension now includes the fields xFrac, yFrac, widthFrac, heightFrac, startTimestamp, and endTimestamp, which allow for the definition of spatial and temporal regions of interest within media resources.
+The extension now includes the fields xFrac, yFrac, widthFrac, heightFrac, startTimestamp and endTimestamp, which allow for the definition of spatial and temporal regions of interest within media resources.